brevdev/alpha-brev-docs/docs/howto/add-environment-variables.md

     ![Screenshot](media/variables.png)

-    Note: the variable value is encrypted and we don't support changing it.
+**Note:** these variables are protected per project.
+The variable value is encrypted and we don't support changing it.
 However, you can always delete it and add it back again with a different value.

 Freely use the variable in your code, insuring variables is imported: